About CyberGuards

 A senior tester leads every engagement

-The person on the scoping call is the person leading the testing.
-Engagements are run in-house with the team you spoke to — we do not subcontract testing to third parties.
+The person on the scoping call leads the testing.
+Engagements run in-house — no subcontracting to third parties.

 Plain language in every deliverable